keechma/keechma/guides/05-ui-system.md

 With just a little extra code, Keechma allows you to decouple all UI components.
 No more plumbing traps.

 For example, let's say that you have a component that renders a list of users (`user-list`).
 It is rendered inside a `user-page` component which, in turn, is rendered inside a `layout` component.
 In Keechma, neither `user-page` nor `layout` cares about the data that `user-list` needs.
-The user component simply declares it's dependencies in a Clojure record.
-When it's rendered, it's dependencies are injected directly.
+The user component simply declares its dependencies in a Clojure record.
+When it's rendered, its dependencies are injected directly.

-Instead of passing data around, the only requirement is for the parent to declare it's dependency upon each child.
+Instead of passing data around, the only requirement is for the parent to declare its dependency upon each child.
 This provides context for the child component.
-In our example, `user-page` explicitly declares it's dependency on `user-list` which will allow it to render the correct **version** of the component.
+In our example, `user-page` explicitly declares its dependency on `user-list` which will allow it to render the correct **version** of the component.

-Keechma's UI system allows components to simply declare child components, each carrying it's own data dependencies (if it has them).
+Keechma's UI system allows components to simply declare child components, each carrying its own data dependencies (if it has them).
 No more worrying about what data needs to be sent where.

 ### Data dependencies